Qbeast-io/qbeast-spark/CONTRIBUTING.md

 4. Ideally, there should be **at least two reviewers per PR**
 5. The author of the PR never gets to merge the PR; **a PR can only be merged by a reviewer**.
 6. Do a **Squash and Merge instead of merge**, again, by a reviewer.
+7. Make sure the commit messages in the Squash Merge are clear and concise and reflect all major changes introduced by the PR.

 ## Style and formatting
 - We follow [Scalastyle](http://www.scalastyle.org) for coding style in Scala.
 It runs at compile time, but you can check it manually with: